 - “I think you’ll love our fitness class.
 It focuses on low-impact workouts, so it’s perfect for your knees, and the trainer’s very hands-on, so they can always adjust your workload to your level.
 Would you rather sign up for the Sunday or the Tuesday class?”

 - “Swimming’s a great way to maintain flexibility, strength, and stamina.
 I’m glad you’re getting started with the hobby.
 Which swimming starter kit would you like to get?”

 If you feel like your prospect is comfortable, your close can be the second part.
 The best one–part close is quick and simple—asking one clear, direct question about the purchase.

 Some examples of one-part closes include:

 - What day is best for you to start your subscription?

 - Which tier would you like to sign up for?

 Complete more sales

-The assumptive close is one of the best closing techniques because it centers the sale around the client and their journey.
+The assumptive close is one of the best techniques to help you hit your sales goals because it centers the sale around the client and their journey.
 Once they know how your service is perfect for them, it’s much easier to convince them to make a purchase without undercutting their position as the decision-maker.

-HoneyBook can help your independent business close more clients by creating interactive files containing multiple parts of your sales and booking process.
-During your assumptive close, you can send a file that contains your pricing guide or sales brochure, along with the invoice and contract already populated, so the client can book immediately.
+HoneyBook’s clientflow management platform can help your independent business close more clients by creating interactive files containing multiple parts of your sales and booking process.
+During your assumptive close, you can send a file that contains your pricing guide or sales brochure, along with the online invoice and contract already populated, so the client can book immediately.